OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 You touch a nonmagical weapon.
 Until the spell ends, that weapon becomes a magic weapon with a +1 bonus to attack rolls and damage rolls.

-**_At Higher Levels._** When you cast this spell using a spell slot of 4th level or higher, the bonus increases to +2.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 4th level or higher, the bonus increases to +2.
 When you use a spell slot of 6th level or higher, the bonus increases to +3.

 ##### Magnificent Mansion